Rebecza/scRNA-seq/README.md

 # Running the alignment needed for RNA Velocity #

+**The indexing and alignment for RNA Velocity can be performed with [the scRNA-seq workflow of seq2science](https://vanheeringen-lab.github.io/seq2science/content/workflows/scrna_seq.html).**

+Alternatively, by hand:

 Using the kb-wrapper in a conda environment.
 All paths lead to the files where I have stored them, copy those and change path accordingly.

 Install conda environment with the following file: kb_scrna.yaml.
 By running: